 - Notable physical, psychological, physical and endocrine changes have been reported by practising various asanas over some time.
 It is conclusively proven to improve the quality of life in diabetics and should be adopted in the daily regimen.

-Connect with our doctors at LiveRight today, to know more about the lifestyle changes for diabetes mellitus to eat right and live right.
+Connect with our doctors at LiveRight today, to know more about the lifestyle changes for diabetes mellitus.